 Note that the array stores the names of the fruit names and not the fruit objects.
 The data type of the array elements is String.

 For example: fruits[i]

 In Flowgorithm, the i variable is called the subscript variable.

 We need to store and retrieve individual array elements using the array index.
 In the Flowgorithm flowchart, the index starts with 0.
 So, to access the 3rd element we can use 2 as the index.

-The fifth fruit grapes is stored in array index 4.
+The fifth fruit name is stored in array index 4.
+For example,

 fruits = “Grapes”

 For an Array of size 5, the valid range of the subscript is from 0 to 4.
 In general for an array of size n, the valid range of subscript range is from o to n-1.